miladyboy/wingman/docs/Tasks.md

 To-Do (Critical)
 [ ] The bot seems to lose track of things as the conversation grows.
 Improve.
-(Hard)(Important) [ ] Make image upload a drag-and-drop zone too.
-(Small) [ ] Make image work with cmd + v (small)
+(Hard)(Important) [ ] Make image work with cmd + v (small)

-[ ] I should be able to delete a conversation and it should delete everything in the database.
-(Small)(Important) [ ] Add Stripe integration for payments.
+[ ] Add Stripe integration for payments.

 To-Do (Rest)